Allegheny-Computer-Science-Thesis-2021/course-materials/CODE_OF_CONDUCT.md

 - [ ] There are no typographical or grammatical errors and no extraneous text in the thesis
 - [ ] The thesis was released correctly on GitHub
 - [ ] The thesis uses the correct LaTeX format

+## Thesis defenses

+Proposal defenses take the form of an in-person oral presentation of between 10 and 15 minutes.
+Time is dedicated as follows:

+* 10 minutes: student presentation
+* 5 minutes: questions posed by First and Second readers in succession
+* brief deliberation of Proposal document and presentation, during which the presenting student leaves the room

+After deliberation, the First Reader indicates if the presenter has passed the defense.
+Students _will not_ be given a grade on their document or presentation at this time.

+### Passing the defense

+If a student passes the Thesis defense, it is possible that their reader(s) will suggest minor revisions to documents.
+It is the student's responsibility to consider and implement changes appropriate to the nature of feedback received.
+Not addressing reader concerns in final documents may adversely affect the evaluation of the quality of the project, resulting in a lower letter grade.

+### Not passing the thesis defense

+Should readers determine that a student _does not_ pass an initial Thesis defense, changes will be requested via issues filed on the GitHub repository containing the Thesis document.
+These changes are also student responsibility to implement and constitute more than minor suggestions or considerations.

+The student must re-defend their thesis either through a full defense session or through a process developed with their thesis reader(s).
+Following significant revisions to the thesis document and/or presentation of that document, and if readers agree that work has met standards acceptable to the department, the student's work will be considered to have passed this requirement.